cruzgerman216/Codefi_Front-End_Virtual_Instructor-Notes/C3_JavaScript-Foundations-Part-2_JavaScript/Class/NOTES.md

 🔻

 - [ ] **Pass Parameters to a Function**
-  - To add dynamic abilities to a funciton, it can accept an _argument_ and use that information insdie to run differently depending on what is passed in
+  - To add dynamic abilities to a function, it can accept an _argument_ and use that information inside to run differently depending on the parameter's value
   - Pass in a student variable, give it a default value of "nobody"
-  - Use a template literal to pass in the studnets name with a string after
+  - Use a template literal to pass in the student's name with a string after
-  - When you are calling the functino, pass in a string for a studnets name
+  - When you are calling the function, pass in a string for a student's name

 ```jsx
 // * FUNCTION DECLARATION (Generic) * \\